nob_reframe (Compatible with IFFS 2026.2.1 and up)

 Image-wise only spatial transformations are applied to acquire this alternate view, thus brightness is retained and bokeh is transformed with the image (note that this can lead to deformed bokeh when extremely wide source FoV and strong off-centreing come together).

-The input , namely , and are all in relation to the undistorted source, including potential (black) padded areas.
-Thus, depending on the frame of reference, the equivalent and might be larger, or the smaller than what the visible portion is comprised of.
-The parameter can be omitted if is enabled, and isn't .
+The input [Image Parameters], namely [Image Height], [Focal Length] and [Field of View] are all in relation to the undistorted source, including potential (black) padded areas.
+Thus, depending on the frame of reference, the equivalent [Image Height] and [Field of View] might be larger, or the [Focal Length] smaller than what the visible portion is comprised of.

 The resulting image format can be customized to any canvas resolution as well as frame and pixel aspect ratios.
 In cases of different frame aspect ratios, the content is automatically scaled to fit the resulting frame height.
 Downscaling images to smaller formats while applying reframing, rectification and rotation at the same time is a particular strength of this shader, since it applies all operations simultaneously.
 In contrast to a multi-node pipeline, this circumvents generational loss due to multiple introductions of softness and/or aliasing in the individual steps.